taboca/browser-adaptation-dynamic-theme/README.md

 ## What it shows and what is aimed at:

 * How to use the dynamic theme API.
+For additional information please refer to [Dynamic themes](https://developer.mozilla.org/en-US/Add-ons/Themes/Theme_concepts#Dynamic_themes).
 * A reflection about the notion of a browser adapting to site contents.
 * Collecting user experience data and expand the discussion.

 ## Related